-In practice, the use of quantitative measures of objective implementation is preferred to individual policy evaluation.
-The following measures are recommended for use in monitoring the objectives for the Solid Waste Subelement.
+24. In practice, the use of quantitative measures of objective implementation is preferred to individual policy evaluation.
+The following measures are recommended for use in monitoring the objectives proposed in this report for the Solid Waste Subelement.
 These measures were selected based on their ability to represent overall achievement of an objective and on their ease and economy in collection, recording, and evaluation.
-At least one primary measure is recommended for each objective, and in some cases an alternative measure is provided.
-If at any time the information typically used or available is unsuitable or insufficient to evaluate a primary measure, the alternative measure is recommended for those objectives where none of the primary measurements recommended are available from existing data sources in Countywide circulation.
+At least one primary measure is recommended for each objective, and in some cases an one alternative measure is provided. recommended for several objectives.
+If at any time the information typically used or available is unsuitable or insufficient to evaluate a primary measure.
+The alternative measure is recommended for those objectives where none of the primary measurements recommended are available from existing data sources in Countywide circulation at the time of the report.
 The alternative measurement, if suggested, will always be based on an existing data source.

-Objective SW-1.
+25. Objective SW-1.
 Planning and provision of solid waste services in concert and conformity with the County's Land Use Element of the CDMP.